Orpheus Descending: Plot

 Dolly and Beulah, two gossiping housewives, tell each other that Jabe Torrance has just had surgery in Memphis but is dying.
 Carol Cutrere comes in a little later and Val, a roaming singer and musician, comes into the general store.
 Carol flirts with Val, insisting she has met him before in New Orleans, but he denies any prior knowledge of her.
 Lady agrees to hire Val as a clerk.

 After a few weeks, Val tells Lady about his wild past in New Orleans and admits that he once knew Carol.
 When David enters the store, Lady tells David that she aborted his child when he left her.
 Val and Vee are talking about her painting when Vee's husband, Talbot, catches him kissing her hand.
 Lady allows Val to stay at the store, but Val steals money from the cashbox when she leaves to get linens for the bed.
 Val returns the money and wants to leave, but Lady begs him to stay.

 On Easter, Jabe tells Lady he was responsible for her father's death and has a hemorrhage.
 At sunset, Vee says she has been blinded by a vision of the risen Christ and Val is yelled at by Vee's husband for helping her up.
-Vee's husband, Sheriff Talbot, tells him he has until sunset to get out of town.
+Vee's husband, Sheriff Talbot, tells him he has until sunrise to get out of town.
 Val is ready to leave but Lady tries to stop him.
 She tries to get the nurse to kill her husband with a lethal dose of morphine, but the nurse will not.
 Then Lady tells Val she is happily pregnant with his child, and tells Val she looks forward to a new life because of this.

 Both walk about the newly decorated refreshment emporium adjoining the store, symbolizing the promise of a new start.
 As Val and Lady embrace, Val looks up to see that Jabe has torn a hole through his floor, and thus through the ceiling of the emporium, and is throwing coal oil into the place, setting it on fire while yelling out the upstairs window that Val has set the place on fire and is "robbing the place."
 Lady escapes through the door of the emporium and heads up the stairs towards Jabe's room yelling "No Jabe, no!" whereupon Jabe shoots Lady on the stairway.
 As Lady dies, the local sheriff and fire squad break through the front door, and seeing Val trying to get out of the emporium, open their water hoses full force in an ultimately successful attempt to push him back into the burning building, thus murdering him.
 Lady calls out for him while dying from her husband Jabe's gunshots.

 In the final scene, Carol walks in the remains of the burnt-out emporium while another transient looks about and discovers Val's snakeskin jacket.
 Carol trades a gold ring for the jacket and offers a soliloquy on "the fugitive kind."